bryanblackbee/topic__deep-learning-python/README.md

 - `HandsML`
     - Chapter 10
         - Building a Regression MLP Using the Sequential API
-#### 3.5 - Building Complex and Dynamic Models
-3.5 is a topic deep dive for TF, including building more complex and dynamic NN architectures, saving / loading a model, using callbacks during training and visualising training results using Tensorboard.
-- `HandsML`
-    - Chapter 10
-        - Building Complex Models Using the Functional API
-        - Building Dynamic Models Using the Subclassing API
-        - Saving and Restoring a Model
-        - Using Callbacks
-        - Visualization using TensorBoard

 ### 4. Fundamentals of Machine Learning
 Here, some key concepts of general machine learning are covered.
 They cover the overview for